Objectives and Content

 Compulsory Assignments and Attendance

 Dataexercises with journal.
-Compulsory work are valid for seven following semesteres.
+Compulsory work are valid for six following semesteres.

 Forms of Assessment

 Written examination (4h)

 Non- programmable calculator, according to model listed in faculty regulations